Clive Sinclair: Sinclair Vehicles and market decline

 Sinclair continued to direct Sinclair Research as they continued the ZX Spectrum line of computers through 1983 and 1984 as well as launching the Sinclair QL (short for Quantum Leap) brand in 1984 intended to compete with business lines of computers from IBM and Apple but at about half their cost.
 However, towards the end of 1984, the market for personal computers in the United Kingdom became cautious; Sinclair Research had entered into a small price war with Acorn Computers.
 The price drops meant that consumers saw these computers as more toys rather than productivity tools, and Sinclair Research missed its planned sales milestones for the 1984 holiday season.
 Into 1985, Acorn fell under investigation which propagated solvency concerns throughout the computer industry, including Sinclair Research.
 Robert Maxwell, the owner of The Daily Mirror and Pergamon Press, planned to help Sinclair Research through its £12 million acquisition via Pergamon's Hollis Brothers division, announced in June 1985.
-However the deal was aborted in August 1985 as Sinclair found an offer with the Dixons Group of only £10 million.
+However the deal was aborted in August 1985 as Sinclair found an offer with the Dixons Group of £10 million.

 The lack of funds for Sinclair Research and the failure of the C5 created financial difficulties for Sinclair.
 Sinclair Vehicles was placed into receivership by October 1985, and in April 1986, Sinclair sold the bulk of Sinclair Research to Amstrad for £5 million.
 Sinclair Research Ltd. was reduced to an R&D business and holding company, with shareholdings in several spin-off companies, formed to exploit technologies developed by the company.
 These included Anamartic Ltd. (wafer-scale integration) and Cambridge Computer Ltd. (Z88 portable computer and satellite television receivers).

 Later years

 By 1990, Sinclair Research consisted of Sinclair and two other employees down from 130 employees at its peak in 1985, and its activities later concentrated on personal transport, including the Zike electric bicycle.
 By 2003, Sinclair Research was collaborating with Hong Kong-based firm Daka.
 A laboratory was set up for Daka near Croydon to develop products on a royalty basis.
 The two firms collaborated on a Sea Scooter and a wheelchair drive.
-In 1997, he invented the Sinclair XI, which was a radio the size of a 10p coin.
+In 1997, he invented the Sinclair X1, which was a radio the size of a 10p coin.

 Sinclair had planned to introduce the Sinclair X-1 through Sinclair Research, another attempt at a personal electric vehicle following the Sinclair C5.
 The X-1 was first announced in 2010, and incorporated design aspects that the C5 had been panned for, including an open egg-like shell for the rider with a more ergonomic seat, a more powerful motor and larger battery storage, and an effectively lower cost accounting for inflation than the C5.
 However, the X-1 failed to reach the market.